-"A Modern Missionary to An Ancient People," the 64-page autobiography of Leopold Colm, founder of the Mission; 30c a copy.
-This is easily the most important and illuminating pace of hierature we publish.
-We cannot use too strongly that every child or fard shall read this book.
-It will spen your eyes to the Jewish Mission openion as multing else that we know of.
+"A Modern Missionary to An Ancient People," the 64-page autobiography of Leopold Cohn, founder of the Mission; 30c, a copy.
+This is easily the most important and illuminating piece of literature we publish.
+We cannot urge too strongly that every child of God shall read this book.
+It will open your eyes to the Jewish Mission question as nothing else that we know of,